facebookarchive/react-360/docs/photos-and-videos.md

  - **Equirectangular**: Equirectangular photo uses equirectangular projection
  - **1x6 Cubic Format**: The 1x6 Cubic format is organized with 6 undistorted, perspective images on each direction in the order of `right, left, top, bottom, back, front` from top to bottom.

  Equirectangular projection is more popular and is supported by most 360 camera.
-Cubic format provides better render quality as it suffers less distortion, but usually need to convert from an equirectangular projection source image.
+The Cubic format provides better render quality as it suffers less distortion, but usually need to convert from an equirectangular projection source image.

 ### From React